The Lesser Part of Valor

 Physically attacking journalists for asking questions is cowardly.
 Every single person who defends it is engaging in an act of cowardice.
 The notion that Gianforte was merely channeling the rugged frontier culture of Western mountain men when he attacked someone who asked him a question is laughable and patronizing.

 It is not 1856, but these are the politics of a false valor forged by fear.
 It is the undercurrent of a politics that defends grown men who stalk black teenagers in the night and then gun them down when they raise their hands in their own defense; it is the politics that rationalizes Ohio police shooting a 12-year-old boy with a toy gun without so much as a chance to surrender; it is the politics of mass deportation and Muslim bans and Blue Lives Matter bills.
 It is the political logic of frightened people who need to tell themselves they are brave.
-This is not valor, it is the celebration of violence against those who cannot respond in kind.
+This is not valor; it is the celebration of violence against those who cannot respond in kind.

 That logic is properly realized in the avatar of a president who mocks those who served and suffered while having avoided service himself; who brags about sexual assault behind closed doors and threatens to silence the women who say he assaulted them; who ridicules disabled people then denies doing so; who calls the press the “enemy of the people” when reporters write stories that upset him; who attacks religious fundamentalism from the safety of a podium in this country and then genuflects before its most powerful representatives abroad.
 Brooks is long dead, but the heirs to his peculiar notion of bravery govern America still.